Swimming in our Rivers & Ocean

 Terms and Conditions:

 The Swim thru Summer competition runs from 10 December 2017, closing 11 February 2018.
 You may enter as many times as you like.
 Entries must include the #swimthrusummer hashtag and a tagged Hawke's Bay location.
 The photograph must include a swimming spot in our region.
-By entering this competition and using the #swimthrusummer, you are giving HBRC permission to use your image for future publicity and promotional purposes.
+By entering this competition and using the #swimthrusummer, you are giving HBRC permission to use your image for future publicity and promotional purposes, including on facebook.
 HBRC has the right to report any images that are in breach of standard social media guidelines and HBRC safety guidelines (for example nudity, profanity, or evidence of reckless or unsafe activity).
 The winner will be notified by social media by 19 February 2018.
 Our decision is final.
 Prize(s) can not be exchanged for cash.

 What about Toxic Algae?